ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 | 8 clicks    | 9 clicks|   11 clicks |

 Through this process, I found that Code Capsules was easier.
-As detailed in the [Code Capsules](#code-capsules) section, Code Capsules follows a direct pipeline to deploy the web application.
+Detailed in the [Code Capsules](#code-capsules) section, Code Capsules follows a direct pipeline to deploy the web application.
 There is less to click on and less clutter to get to production - and doesn't require a credit card.

 Let's take a look at how to create the web application I tested these platforms with, and how to deploy them to the platforms tested.